nmccloskey/DIAAD/README.md

       - *subminimal turn (a nonce, non-canonical term)* - not classifiable as either type above
    - **collaborative repair** - sequences of turns devoted to overcoming communicative error/difficulty

-## Automation
+## Automation (reliability details pending)

 DIAAD automates as much as possible.
-Below are descriptions of automatability and ICC2 utterance-level reliability metrics on a stratified (by study site, mild/severe aphasia profile, and pre-/post-tx test) random selection of XX samples (XX utterances) (pending).
+Below are descriptions of automatability and ICC2 utterance-level reliability metrics on a stratified (by study site, mild/severe aphasia profile, and pre-/post-tx test) random selection of XX samples (XX utterances).
    - **fully automated** with regex and spaCy (`en_core_web_trf`):
       - *filled pauses:*
       - *speech units:*